viaart/DisplayedAppSwitcher/README.md

 Don't minimize the main Zoom window, otherwise the secondary Zoom window will also be restored from its hidden state when Zoom is asked to go to full size - and this will cover the JW Library on the secondary screen.

+If during an attempt to share screen JW Library accidentally minimizes, click one of the shortcuts to bring it back.

 ## Setup

 ### JW Library